The Green Wall

 Last Christmas, 16 burly motorcycle guys drove 400 teddy bears to the Shriners hospital in Tucson.
 The money they raised helped deserving -- but unlikely -- children.

-"There has been some times kids from Mexico that have had issues and they will bring them to the border," he said.
+"There has been some times kids from Mexico that have had issues, and they will bring them to the border," he said.
 "They will take care of their visa and either drive them to a hospital nearby or I've known them to fly them all the way to different hospitals depending on what they have."

 The irony of a border patrol agent helping to bring children from Mexico into the US is not lost on Del Cueto.